gantonious/comp348-as1/README.md

 ## Building Instructions

-Assuming JDK 1.8 is installed on the host machine.
-Both parts can be built by doing:
+Assuming JDK 1.8 is installed on the host machine, both parts can be built by doing:

 ```bash
 make